MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 ---
 # Install cross-platform Mobile development with C++

 You can use C++ in Visual Studio to build Windows Desktop apps, Universal Windows Platform (UWP) apps, Linux apps, and now, apps for Android and iOS.
-The **Mobile development with C++** workload is an installable set of components in Visual Studio that includes cross-platform iOS, Android, and UWP Visual Studio templates and installs the cross-platform tools and SDKs to get started quickly, without having to locate, download, and configure them yourself.
-You can use these tools in Visual Studio to easily create, edit, debug and test your cross-platform projects.
+The **Mobile development with C++** workload is an installable set of components in Visual Studio that includes cross-platform iOS, Android, and UWP Visual Studio templates.
+It installs the cross-platform tools and SDKs you need to get started quickly, without having to locate, download, and configure them yourself.
+You can use these tools in Visual Studio to easily create, edit, debug, and test your cross-platform projects.
 This topic describes how to install the tools and third-party software required to develop cross-platform apps in C++ using Visual Studio.
 For an overview, see [Visual C++ Cross-Platform Mobile](https://go.microsoft.com/fwlink/p/?LinkId=536383)

 ## Requirements